svenmalvik/texte/ideas.md

-# Coffee, Tea and Soda
+# Coffee, Tea and Soda.

 # Inside a Developer’s Head.